ara818/django-autocompleter/README.md

 models with a minimum of effort.

-NOTE: Django autocompleter is undergoing a heavy rewrited.
+NOTE: Django autocompleter is undergoing a heavy rewrite.
 Stay tuned for full documentation and examples.